janwienand/fcli-basic-usage-and-installation/readme.md

   - Check via `fcli util all-commands list -h`.
 - The fcli team prefers that bugs and enhancement requests be opened as an issue on GitHub.
 - **Caution**: The GitHub Issues page is public.
 If you need to share confidential information, contact your OpenText representative.

-## 11. Conclusion
-- This document provides an overview of essential `fcli` commands.
-- The concepts (help functionality, output formats, queries, variables) also apply to product-specific commands.
-- Future videos will explore additional product-specific modules (SSC, FoD, etc.).

 **Happy fcli usage!** If you have any questions or ideas for improvements, feel free to reach out.